Executive Self-Defense Instructor

 Executives and high-level professionals.

 The people this work is built for carry real responsibility: for organizations, families, and teams.
 Their schedules are not built around training blocks.
-Their risk profiles are real but specific.
+Their risk profiles are real and specific.
 Their tolerance for wasted effort is zero.
 They need capability that integrates into a complex life and holds under conditions they didn't design.

 They are people who excel in every professional domain they commit to and who have recognized that personal capability is a domain they have not yet addressed with the same rigor.
 This work is for when that recognition becomes a decision.